The Best Advent Calendars To Celebrate The Holiday Season, With Fancy Chocolates, Whiskey, Candles and More

 Williams Sonoma Chuck's Luxury Advent Calendar

 For the wine mom (ahem, hard grape-juice connoisseur), the Most Wonderful Wine Advent Calendar 2022 will allow recipients the pleasure of a daily glass from around the world in this curated kit.
-There’s a delightful mix of red and whites, in festive packaging.
-Apparently, this one is tough to wait for December to open.
+There’s a delightful mix of red and white, in a festive packaging.
+This one is tough to wait for December to open.

 Total Wine Most Wonderful Wine Advent Calendar 2022

 If you prefer your beverages a little stiffer (as I do), don’t miss the Whiskey Exchange’s Spirits Advent Calendar.
-Within, there’s 24 whiskies and fine spirits from around the world, and a special 25th bottle for Christmas Day.
-It's a diverse, mini-bar collection of whisky, rum, gin and more, specially curated in the UK.
+There are 24 whiskies, fine spirits from around the world, and a special 25th bottle for Christmas Day.
+It's a diverse mini-bar collection of whisky, rum, gin and more, specially curated in the UK.
 Expect fun, sophisticated selections, but make sure they ship to your US state.

 The Whisky Exchange Spirits Advent Calendar